jbloomlab/SARS-CoV-2-RBD_MAP_minibinders/README.md

 # Mutational antigenic profiling of SARS-CoV-2 RBD
-Analysis of mutational antigenic profiling of barcoded codon variants of SARS-CoV-2 RBD.
+Analysis of mutational antigenic profiling of SARS-CoV-2 minibinder inhibitors designed by the IPD

-Study and analysis by Allie Greaney, Tyler Starr, [Jesse Bloom](https://research.fhcrc.org/bloom/en.html), and co-authors.
+Experiments and by Tyler Starr, [Jesse Bloom](https://research.fhcrc.org/bloom/en.html), and co-authors.

+For broader context, see the preprint [here]().

 ## Summary of workflow and results
 For a summary of the workflow and links to key results files, [click here](results/summary/summary.md).